scmschmidt/simple_deployment/modules/simple_libvirt/README.md

   - Create a network (dhcp4 is required) in system mode and remember the used bridge device.
   - Install the `qemu-bridge-helper` (part of  the `qemu-tools` package on SUSE).
   - Make sure the SetUID is set on `qemu-bridge-helper` and it is owned by root (default on SUSE).
   - Make sure you can execute the `qemu-bridge-helper` binary.
-If you adon't have the permissions, add an ACL to give you or a dedicated group you are a member of the execution and read permission (e.g. `setfacl -m g:virtuser:rx /usr/lib/qemu-bridge-helper`).
+If you don't have the permissions, add an ACL to give you or a dedicated group you are a member of the execution and read permission (e.g. `setfacl -m g:virtuser:rx /usr/lib/qemu-bridge-helper`).
   - Add an allow rule for the bridge(s) (`allow virbrN`) or a rule to allow all (`allow all`) to `/etc/qemu/bridge.conf`.

 With these steps adding the network bridge of the created network to the machine as user should work.